-The Energy Efficiency Council (EEC) thanks you for the opportunity to comment on the Australian Energy Market Commission's (AEMC) Draft Determination on the on Wholesale Demand Response Mechanism (DRM).
+The Energy Efficiency Council (EEC) thanks you for the opportunity to comment on the Australian Energy Market Commission's (AEMC) updated Draft Determination on the Wholesale Demand Response Mechanism (DRM).

 The EEC congratulates the AEMC's Commissioners and staff on their proposed DRM design.
 Demand response can provide low-cost, reliable and low-emissions dispatchable capacity.
 Reducing the barriers to demand response in the National Electricity Market (NEM) and making it more visible will improve economic efficiency, increase competition, improve reliability and reduce costs for consumers.
-The AEMC's recent Rule Change to enable demand response to participate in Frequency Control Ancillary Services markets demonstrates that only a modest volume of demand response can enhance competition in a way that delivers significant reductions in the cost for electricity services.
+The AEMC's recent Rule Change to enable demand response to participate in Frequency Control Ancillary Services markets demonstrates that only a modest volume of demand response can enhance competition in a way that delivers significant reductions in consumers' total bills for electricity services.

-The EEC strongly supports the overall design of DRM Rule Change that has been proposed by the AEMC in its Draft Determination.
+The EEC supports the overall design of DRM Rule Change that has been proposed by the AEMC in its Draft Determination.
 The EEC:

 - Supports the AEMC's proposal to create a new category of Demand Response Service Provider (DRSP) that can sell demand response into the wholesale energy market on an equal footing to generation.
 The proposal would not only allow specialised DRSPs to provide demand response services, but would also allow retailers to continue to offer their customers demand response services either via their current arrangements or as DRSPs.
-Providing retailers with multiple options for providing demand response services will ensure that they can continue to play a vital role in markets for energy management services. - Supports the AEMC's proposal to schedule demand response that is sold into the wholesale energy market, subject to the requirement for scheduling being placed on the DRSP's overall bid offer (which could be aggregated from multiple energy users), rather than requiring every individual energy user to be scheduled; - Supports immediately introducing the Rule Change to establish the DRM for commercial and industrial energy users.
-While the EEC concurs that the DRM cannot 'go live' until the Australian Energy Market Operator (AEMO) has developed appropriate processes on issues such as baselining, we believe that AEMO can and should be able to introduce these processes rapidly, so that the demand response mechanism goes live no later than 1 January 2021.
-The rapid introduction of the DRM is critical to enable energy users to respond and develop demand response capacity prior to the retirement of the Liddell Power Station in 2023; and - Agrees that consumer protection issues need to be resolved to enable households to participate in the DRM.
-However, the EEC believes that the consumer protection issues can and should be resolved rapidly, so that small energy users can participate in the DRM no later 1 January 2021.
+Providing retailers with multiple options for providing demand response services will ensure that they can continue to play a vital role in markets for energy management services. - Supports the AEMC's proposal to schedule demand response that is sold into the wholesale energy market, subject to the requirement for scheduling being placed on the DRSP's overall bid offer (which could be aggregated from multiple energy users), rather than requiring every individual energy user to be scheduled; - Supports the initial focus on enabling large energy users to sell demand response into the energy market by 24 October 2021.
+The EEC accepts that households may not be able to initially participate in the DRM, but strongly encourages the AEMC and Australian Energy Market Operator (AEMO) to start investigating methods for smaller consumers to participate in the DRM. - Supports removing the minimum 5 megawatt aggregation requirement. - Supports removing the requirement for FCAS costs to be recovered from DRSPs; and - Supports bringing forward the implementation date from July 2022 to October 2021.